funkshun/msbwt3/README.md

 By default, the package will be installed under the directory of Python dist-packages, and the executable of msbwt can be found under '/usr/local/bin/'.

-If you don't have permission to install it in the system-owned directory, you can install it in userspace by appending
+If you don't have permission to install it in the system-owned directory, you can install it locally by appending
 ```--user``` to any pip install commands: